 Morality is all about right and wrong behavior.
-In some ways it is like having a little rule book regulating behavior built into us somehow.
+In some ways, it is like having a little rule book regulating behavior built into us somehow.
 If we follow the rules we are moral.
 If we disregard the rules we are considered immoral.
 But where does this rule book come from, and why does it seems so integrated into my life?

 Absolute Moral Standards

 There is much discussion today concerning the nature of morality.
 Is there such a thing as an absolute moral?
 Or are morals always relative, varying across societies and time?
 I commonly hear people today argue that morality is always relative; there are no absolutes.
 And yet those same people will vigorously argue that slavery is just wrong, always.
-That child abuse, at least once they are external to the womb, is abhorant, always.
+That child abuse, at least once they are external to the womb, is always abhorrent.
 That discrimination because of gender, sexual orientation, or skin color is intolerable, always.
 And that sounds suspiciously like absolutes to me.

 The problem with absolutes in the moral realm is that we have to account for them.
 What makes it wrong to enslave another person?
 Who says it is wrong?
 If it is a human convention, then it can change as human society evolves; and it indeed is relative.
 But if it is relative, then we cannot say that slavery was wrong in the past, nor that it will always be wrong in the future.